Get the right information straight to your inbox

 The reasoning behind this is simple: Instagram wants its users to feel a little more at ease about the content they browse through on the platform, and disclosing information about who has been viewing someone’s profile will seriously hinder this.

-Although there are many third-party tools available that claim to help you find out who has viewed your Instagram profile and their usernames, we don’t advise using them as they could compromise the privacy of your account since they request a lot of information from you.
+Although there are many third-party tools available that claim to help you find out who has viewed your Instagram profile and their usernames, I don’t advise using them as they could compromise the privacy of your account since they request a lot of information from you.

 One of the best features of Instagram is the ability to see who has viewed your profile through the use of Stories.
 If a non-follower of yours clicks on your story to view it, you know they were at least browsing your profile.